-JMM Special Issue Call for Papers: Deadline for submissions 7 January 2019
+JMM Special Issue Call for Papers: The Deadline for submissions has now passed

 Gender Impacts: Consumption, Markets, Marketing, and Marketing Organisations

 - Susan Dobscha, Bentley University, USA.